Exact penalty functions in optimization with unbounded constraint sets: Exact penalty functions: the locally Lipschitz case

 \begin{remark}{\rm (i) Theorem~\ref{DL41} can be strengthened by replacing $f$ by $f_0 + \delta_X$ with $f_0 \colon \mathbb{R}^n \rightarrow \mathbb{R}$ being a locally Lipschitz function and $X$ being a closed subset of $\mathbb{R}^n.$ Since we do not use this fact, we leave the details for the interested reader.

-(ii) The condition~(C2) holds trivially when $K_{\infty}(f, S)$ is an empty set.
-Consequently, Theorem~\ref{DL41} improves \cite[Theorem~4.2]{Contaldi1993} where it is assumed that $C = \mathbb{R}_{-}^{m},$ $f$ and $g$ are twice continuously differentiable functions, $f$ is {\em radially unbounded} on a perturbation of the constraint set $S$ and the linear independence constraint qualification holds at every point in $S.$ Theorem~\ref{DL41} also improves \cite[Theorems~1.5~and~3.1]{Zaslavski2005} where it is assumed that $C = \{0\} \times \mathbb{R}_{-}^{m - p},$ $f$ and $g$ are locally Lipschitz, $f$ is {\em coercive} and the linear independence constraint qualification holds at every global minimum of $f$ on $S.$ }\end{remark}
+(ii) The assumption~(A2) holds trivially when $K_{\infty}(f, S)$ is an empty set.
+Consequently, Theorem~\ref{DL41} improves \cite[Theorems~1.5~and~3.1]{Zaslavski2005} where it is assumed that $C = \{0\} \times \mathbb{R}_{-}^{m - p},$ $f$ and $g$ are locally Lipschitz, $f$ is {\em coercive} and the linear independence constraint qualification holds at every global minimum of $f$ on $S.$ In the finite-dimensional setting, Theorem~\ref{DL41} also improves \cite[Theorems~1.3]{Zaslavski2013}. }\end{remark}